Lars Vedel Kessing, MD, DMSc

-MD, PhD, DMSc Clinical Associate Research Professor, University of Copenhagen and Senior Consultant, Psychiatric Centre Copenhagen.
+Maj Vinberg, professor, MD, PhD, DMSc, University of Copenhagen and Psychiatric Centre Nordsjælland

 Overall scientific focus: electronic monitoring in bipolar disorder.
 Has investigated trait and state alterations in objectively measured psychomotor activity in patients with bipolar disorder for several years.
 Was a part of the development of the MONARCA system for smartphones.
-Conducted the MONARCA I trial investigating the effect of smartphone-based electronic self-monitoring in patients with bipolar disorder, as well as pilot studies using the MONARCA system.
-Are currently conducting the MONARCA II trial investigating the effect of smartphone-based monitoring in bipolar disorder.
+Conducted the MONARCA I and II trials investigating the effect of smartphone-based electronic self-monitoring in patients with bipolar disorder.
 Is a work package leader in the Bipolar Illness Onset (BIO) study investigating the use of smartphone data as a biomarker in bipolar disorder.
-Is one of the principal investigators of the Next generation Mobile Platforms for HeAlth, in Mental Disorders (NYMPHA) study; the Reducing the rate and duration of Re-ADMISsions (RADMIS) trial; and the Technology Enabled Adolescent Mental Health (TEAM) study.
+Was one of the principal investigators of the Next generation Mobile Platforms for HeAlth, in Mental Disorders (NYMPHA) study; the Reducing the rate and duration of Re-ADMISsions (RADMIS) trial; and the Technology Enabled Adolescent Mental Health (TEAM) study.